Floorp-Projects/Floorp/remote/doc/Security.md

 (such as localhost and 127.0.0.1), but this can be overridden with the `remote.force-local` preference.

-The feature as a whole is guarded behind the `remote.enabled` preference.
-This preference serves as a way to gate the remote agent component through release channels, and potentially for remotely disabling the remote agent through Normandy if the need should arise.

 Since the remote agent is not an in-document web feature, the security concerns we have for this feature are essentially different to other web platform features.
 The primary concern is that the